AdamTest24/Case_Studies_L2D/README.md

 4. Run cells in notebook and have fun! 🚀
 5. You might like to commit changes.
 For this we suggest creating specific branches to avoid conflicts with the `main` branch
 6. When you are done, just stop running the container.
 Click on the bottom left menu `Codespaces: funny_name_ID`, select `Stop Current Codebase`
-7. You might like to go to https://github.com/codespaces/ to delete your container `docker_funny_name_ID` by clicking in three dots and delete it
+7. You might like to go to https://github.com/codespaces/ to delete your container `docker_funny_name_ID` by clicking in three dots and delete it.
+This way you avoid wasting your 120 hours and 15GB for storage per month.

 Alternatively, you can open the notebook you would like to run on Github and click on the codespace badge (which looks like this ![badge icon](https://github.com/codespaces/badge.svg)) at the top.
 Then fill in the setup parameters on the browser:
 - Select the branch you would like to use